-I would like to thank our regional partners and stakeholders for their contributions to the successes you will read about here.
-I also want to commend the staff of the NCC for their ongoing dedication to the success of this strategy.
+I would like to thank our regional partners and stakeholders

+for their contributions to the successes you will read about

+here.
+I also want to commend the staff of the NCC for their
-Tobi Nussbaum Chief Executive Officer

-Cyclists in Gatineau Park.
+ongoing dedication to the success of this strategy.

+contributing to and reporting to Parliament on its progress toward the goals of this federal strategy, as legally required Development Act.
+Tobi Nussbaum Chief Executive Officer Cyclists in Gatineau Park.